merakigenart/script-starter-template/README.md

 npm run check:traits
 ```

-You should see output similiar to the following:
+You should see output similar to the following:

 ![image](https://user-images.githubusercontent.com/5508707/149796322-87a7788d-3553-4efe-84f1-78e12af30413.png)